-The market in Cluny is held on a saturday morning.
+The market in Cluny is held on a Saturday morning.

 Cluny is classified as a historical protected town centre' (secteur sauvegardé)

-Address: Cluny, Mâcon, Saone-et-Loire, Burgundy, 71250 || GPS: latitude 46.435, longitude 4.66
+Address: Cluny, Mâcon, Saone-et-Loire, Burgundy, 71250, France || GPS: latitude 46.435, longitude 4.66

-Suggested tourist attractions to visit near Cluny, France
+Sightseeing & tourist attractions to visit nearby

-- Abbaye de Cluny (Cluny) - religious monument
+- Abbaye de Cluny (Cluny): religious monument

-- Eglise de Jalogny (Jalogny) - religious monument (3km)
+- Eglise de Jalogny (Jalogny): religious monument (3km)

-- Eglise de Saint Blaise (Mazille) - religious monument (6km)
+- Eglise de Saint Blaise (Mazille): religious monument (6km)

-- Eglise de Saint Denis (Massy) - religious monument (7km)
+- Eglise de Saint Denis (Massy): religious monument (7km)

-- Chapelle aux Moines (Berze-la-Ville) - religious monument (11km)
+- Chapelle aux Moines (Berze-la-Ville): religious monument (11km)

-- Eglise de Saint Martin (Chapaize) - religious monument (15km)
+- Eglise de Saint Martin (Chapaize): religious monument (15km)

-- Roche de Solutre / Roche de Vergisson - grand site of france (16km)
+- Roche de Solutre / Roche de Vergisson: grand site of france (16km)

-- Eglise de Saint Pierre de Brancion (Martailly-les-Brancion) - religious monument (16km)
+- Eglise de Saint Pierre de Brancion (Martailly-les-Brancion): religious monument (16km)

-- Macon - ville fleurie 4* (20km)
+- Macon: ville fleurie 4* (20km)

 Regular market(s) are held in Cluny each Saturday.
 (Markets are held in the morning unless stated.)